 Geranium may represent friendship, happiness and positive emotions.

-Geranium is one of the most popular essential oils, used as far back in history as ancient Egyptian times, both because of its many therapeutic properties and its pleasant fragrance.
+Geranium is one of the most popular essential oils, used both because of its many therapeutic properties and its pleasant fragrance.

 Geranium essential oil is anti-viral, anti-bacterial, anti-inflammatory, anti-depressant, decongestant, anxiolytic, relaxing and is both moisturizing and regenerative for the skin.
 It can be used to treat herpes, dry skin, menstrual and menopausal problems, breast congestion, cellulite and fluid retention.